gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    DATA chunks of SCTP MUST be sent in an authenticated way as described in {{RFC4895}}.
-All other chunks that may be authenticated, i.e. all chunks listed in the Chunk List Parameter
+All other chunks that may be authenticated, i.e. all chunks that can be listed in the Chunk List Parameter
    {{RFC4895}}, MUST also be sent in an authenticated way.
 This makes sure that an attacker cannot modify the stream in which a message is sent or affect the ordered/unordered delivery of the message.